david672orford/pocket-forum/README.md

 # Pocket Forums

-This is an simple web forums in Python Flask.
+This is an simple web forums implementation in Python Flask.

 ## Database Design References